mwangdakota/pages-uswds-jekyll/pages/fastlane/fastlane.md

 ---
 # FastLane guide

-Submitting a SBIR/STTR Phase I Proposal in FastLane

-The Phase I Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) solicitations explain what information should go into the proposal.
-The following steps will walk through the process of submitting a proposal to FastLane, NSF's electronic submission system.

-ADA & 508 Compliance Assistance - Please Call the FastLane Help Desk at 1-800-673-6188.

-PDF version is available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf).
+Read this guide to help you submit a Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I Proposal in FastLane.
+(A PDF version of this guide is also available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf)).

+Please contact the FastLane Help Desk (1-800-673-6188 or [fastlane@nsf.gov](mailto:fastlane@nsf.gov)) for IT system or ADA and 508 compliance-related questions (7:00 AM – 9:00 PM Eastern Time; Monday – Friday except federal holidays).
+SBIR and STTR program-related questions should be directed to [sbir@nsf.gov](mailto:sbir@nsf.gov).

-## 1. Application Overview
+## 1. Proposal Overview

 ### Were you invited to submit a proposal?